 Yogurt - a classic way to enjoy compote is to swirl it into plain or flavored yogurt.
 It's perfect for breakfast or dessert and this is one of my usual ways to enjoy it!
 Or layer it into a yogurt parfait.

-Oatmeal - I love serving a bowl of hot oatmeal with a spoonful of fresh compote.
+Oatmeal - I love serving a bowl of hot oatmeal with a spoonful of fresh compote (grape compote is a particular favorite!).
 It really jazzes it up and makes the morning meal special.
 It's great on baked oats too.

 Cheesecake - Spoon any type of compote onto a vanilla cheesecake to add a pop of flavor.
 It's great on this vegan cheesecake.